Fans Allowed at Coors Field

 As a result, online and retail sports betting got the green light for Colorado.

-In contrast to most US states that have legalized sports betting, Colorado will begin with mobile sports betting rather than retail.
-This allows bettors to register for accounts from the comfort of their own homes, or anywhere across the state.
-Customers will also be able to place bets at approved retail locations when they have been given the all-clear to open up again.
-All land-based casinos in the state are shut due to the ongoing COVID-19 pandemic but will be opening up again soon.
+In contrast to most US states that have legalized sports betting, Colorado began with mobile sports betting rather than retail.
+This allowed bettors to register for accounts from the comfort of their own homes, or anywhere across the state.
+Customers can now place bets at approved retail locations when they have been given the all-clear to open up again.
+All land-based casinos in the state were temporarily closed due to the ongoing COVID-19 pandemic but have started opening up again, albeit at a reduced capacity.

-Residents, as well as visitors to Colorado, will be able to place wagers in-person inside casinos located in three towns, Black Hawk, Central City, and Cripple Creek.
-Betting online will also be available throughout the state in brick-and-mortar locations that obtain the correct internet sports betting license.
-These locations must also enter an agreement with an online partner.
-If you are wanting to play in a casino, we list the best casinos in Black Hawk.
+Residents, as well as visitors to Colorado, can now place wagers in-person inside casinos located in three towns, Black Hawk, Central City, and Cripple Creek.
+Betting online is also available throughout the state in brick-and-mortar locations that have obtained the correct internet sports betting license.
+These casino operators have entered into agreements with online partners, who have launched online sportsbooks and betting apps.
+If you are wanting to play in a casino, or place a wager in one of the casinos sportsbooks, we have listed the best casinos in Black Hawk for you to visit.

-There will be several betting options for people in Colorado.
+There are now several betting options for people in Colorado; online, mobile, and retail.
 Operators will also be pleased with the generous 10% tax on revenue, which has been earmarked for water conservation projects.

 GambleColorado.com is here to guide you through the best legal and regulated sports betting operators available in the state.
 The site is licensed by the State Of Colorado Department Of Revenue’s Division Of Gaming.
 We only review and promote legal sportsbooks that hold a valid CO sports betting license.
 For your security and safety, we only recommend playing at CO licensed sportsbooks and avoid using offshore books to place your bets.
 You can see all the new CO sportsbooks being launched in the state on our guide.